duxbuse/LogisticsMaps/README.md

 Minikube | Local - Kubernetes| <ol> <li> `docker build -t duxbuse/diceroller .`</li> <li>`docker stack deploy -c docker-compose.yml diceroller`</li>
 Google Cloud Platform | Cloud | <ol> <li>`cd Step1.google-container-cluster.terraform/`</li> <li>`terraform init` </li><li>`terraform apply` -> `yes`\*\*</li><li>`cd ../Step2.google-cloudbuild-trigger.terraform/` </li><li>`terraform init` </li><li>`terraform apply` -> `yes` \*\* </li></ol>

-### It should be noted that deploying to cloud has a few requirements.
+### It should be noted that deploying to cloud has a few pre-requisites.

 ** This will require a `xxx.json` key file for a service account that you will need to create manually with `Editor` permissions for step 1 and 2 to be saved locally and referenced in `provider-google.tf` credentials section for both step 1 and 2 directories.